kubernetes/community/events/elections/2021/README.md

 **issue** saying something like "I accept the nomination".

-4. Finally, the candidate closes the **issue** (`#NNN`) by opening a Pull Request to add their bio.
+4. Finally, the candidate closes the **issue** (`#NNN`) by opening a Pull Request to add their bio (see below).
 The PR body must contain the text `Fixes #NNN` to automatically close the issue once the PR is merged.

+5. Create the PR for your bio by copying the `nomination-template.md` file in this directory, and creating a new file titled `candidate-YourName.md`.
+Fill out all the fields in the template, but avoid making and format changes.

 **Endorsement**